micro/network/docs/README.md

-An open network for Micro services.
+An open network for Micro services

-*Note: The network is still in early development.
-This document serves as a starting point for the design.*

 ## Overview